Resources for Veterans

 PADRECCs also treat veterans diagnosed with other movement disorders, like essential tremor.
 PADRECCs are located in Houston, TX; Los Angeles, CA; Portland, OR; Seattle, WA; Philadelphia, PA; Richmond, VA; and San Francisco, CA.

-Veterans exposed to Agent Orange during military service may be eligible for an Agent Orange.
+Veterans exposed to Agent Orange during military service may be eligible for a free Agent Orange Health Registry Exam.
 Registry health examination, healthcare benefits, and disability compensation.
-Vietnam veterans with PD or other diseases possibly associated with Agent Orange may claim benefits without having to prove that their conditions are due to Agent Orange exposure.
+Vietnam veterans with Parkinson’s disease or other diseases possibly associated with Agent Orange may claim benefits without having to prove that their conditions are due to Agent Orange exposure.

 Information and services can change.
 Please check the Veteran’s Administration website for the most accurate and up-to-date information.